sam-jurado/NEUS-HARV/README.md

 - **HF-soilmoisture.R** This code creates Figure 3.
 - **HF-streamflow.R** This code creates Figure 5b.

-## Deprecated Folder
-- This folder contains old code no longer needed to recreate the figures found in the manuscript.

 ## Data and Software Availability

 ### Harvard Forest weather station datasets